deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Ava laughed and crouched down next to him.
 “So what was the delay?
 I thought you’d be free as soon as the Ten’Gewek were on Earth.”

 Derek shrugged apologetically.
 “I had to secure permissions and reassure a buncha government types and… Shit, I think if I’d tried to do it all by email I’d still be stuck in my office.
-I spent the whole time visiting folks in their offices.”
+So I spent the whole time visiting folks in *their* offices instead.”

 She scratched the dog.
 “Taking two aliens on a tour around the national parks and stuff is hard work, huh?”